macdonst/push-workshop/module1.md

 1. Now copy the **solutions/www1**, **config.xml** and **pgbot-love.png** files from the push-workshop project into your newly created project root and overwrite the default files currently there.

    > The **config.xml** file has some settings which will automatically install the project plugin dependencies, but you could optionally add them manually.
-The **pgbot-love.png** is the default icon for this application referenced in config.xml.
+The **pg-wings.png** is the default icon for this application referenced in config.xml.

 ### Run the Initial Application
-1. Serve and pair with the PhoneGap Developer App from the PhoneGap CLI or PhoneGap Desktop:
+1. Run the app using the PhoneGap CLI:

-   - **From PhoneGap CLI**
-     1. Run `$ phonegap serve`
-     2. Connect to the URL reported from the `serve` command in the PhoneGap Developer app on a mobile device

-   - **From PhoneGap Desktop**
-     1. Click the play **>** button if your project is not active
-     2. Connect to the URL reported from PhoneGap Desktop in the PhoneGap Developer app on a mobile device

-   - **Advanced Option:** those with proper local setup can run on device/emulator with PhoneGap CLI with one of the following:
+   - **From the PhoneGap CLI:** those with proper local setup can run on device with PhoneGap CLI with one of the following:

             $ phonegap run ios
             $ phonegap run ios --device